andreasthoelke/dotvim/help.md

 :@"             - execute the content of the register (needs two <cr><cr> .. don't know why) :@0/1/2/a/b     - run a specific register leader sr       - exec the string in the normal \" register

+### Shell system clipbord
+Simple usecase of how to use pbcopy: cat .gitignore | pbcopy pbpaste | bat ls -l | fzf | pbcopy

 ## Command window
 ;           - then c-n and c-i and c-x c-f for completion.